 Welcome to the Williamsville Central School District where building strong, caring relationships among teachers, parents, students, staff and the community is the foundation for our success.
-Our annual calendar represents one channel we use to strengthen connections by providing information about our programs, student services, scheduled school events, and key contact information.
+Our annual calendar publication represents one tool we use to strengthen connections by providing information about our programs, student services, scheduled school events, and contact information.

-I invite you to stay connected to your child's education by participating in school and District activities throughout the year.
-Use this calendar as a quick, handy reference and please check our online calendar at www. williamsvillek12.org regularly for any event changes, which may occur as the year progresses.
+I invite you to stay connected to your child's education by participating in school and district activities throughout the year.
+Use this calendar as a quick, handy reference and please check our online calendar at www. williamsvillek12.org regularly for any event changes that may occur as the year progresses.

 Thank you for your ongoing support of our schools.
-I look forward to seeing you and collaborating with you to make this a great year for each of our students.
+I look forward to seeing you and collaborating with you to make this a great year for all students.
 If you have any questions, please do not hesitate to call my office at (716) 626-8005.